Skip to main content

 Non-Member

-In this course, art historian Joseph Cassar examines important masterworks within selected genres and offers a new way to understand and appreciate the similarities among—and the uniqueness of—the artists and the cultural norms that influenced their choices.
+Art historian Joseph Cassar examines important masterworks within selected genres and offers a new way to understand and appreciate the similarities among—and the uniqueness of—the artists and the cultural norms that influenced their choices.

-March 9 History Painting
+March 5 History Painting

-March 16 Animal Painting
+March 12 Animal Painting

-March 23 Fantasy
+March 19 Fantasy

-Fascination with creating imagery based in magical, irrational, and supernatural ideas was an early harbinger of what became surrealism.
+Fascination with creating imagery based in magical, irrational, and supernatural ideas was an early harbinger of what became Surrealism.
 Artists discussed include Bosch, Arcimboldo, Magritte, Ernst, and Dali.

-March 30 The Nude
+March 26 The Nude

 4 sessions